garu209/OpenTKL-ATMEGA32U4-AU/README.md

 Use as a base for your own designs, renders or order as is (read important info at the bottom).

+i have changed the PCB to use the ATMEGA32U4-AU chip insted of the ATMEGA32U4-MU chip.

 Details:
  - F13 TKL layout supporting ANSI, ISO, stepped and normal CAPS, Split right shift, and split backspace.
  - Jane V2 CE plate.